-LUBBOCK, Texas (AP) — Texas Tech has hired Matt Wells as its new football coach after he was part of an impressive turnaround at Utah State, his alma mater.
+LUBBOCK, Texas (AP) — Texas Tech hired Matt Wells as its new football coach Thursday night after he was part of an impressive turnaround at Utah State, his alma mater.

 Wells had a 44-34 record in six seasons as coach of the Aggies, who are 10-2 this year and headed to their fifth bowl in that span.
 He was an assistant at Utah State the previous two years, going to bowls both times, including a school-record 11 wins in 2012 when he was offensive coordinator.

 “Quickly in the interview process, it became clear Matt Wells and his leadership style were a perfect fit to lead our football program,” athletic director Kirby Hocutt said.
 “We have a great future in store under Coach Wells, and I firmly believe he is the right coach to take us to an elite level.”